 Dr. Dorr was born in Storm Lake, Iowa, the son of a Methodist minister.
 He attended high school in Des Moines and graduated from Cornell in 1963 with a Bachelor of Arts in English.
 One of his Cornell professors and mentors, Dr. Francis Pray, had a total hip replacement and today walks on a hip Dr. Dorr designed.
 While at Cornell, Dr. Dorr was a member of the 1961 conference championship football team.

 Dr. Dorr received a Master of Science degree in 1965 and his MD in 1967, both from the University of Iowa.
 He received Cornell’s Distinguished Achievement Award in 2003 and currently serves on the Cornell College Board of Trustees.
-Dr. Dorr provided the vision for Dimensions: The Center for the Science and Culture of Healthcare.
+Dr. Dorr provided the vision for the Dimensions Program for Health Professions.